mattelim/text-gpt-p5-app/README.md

 # Text→GPT→p5

-A text to p5.js Generative Editor powered by GPT-3.5
+A text to p5.js generative editor powered by GPT-3.5 ✨
 1. takes plain text prompts 📝
 2. makes an OpenAI GPT-3.5 call 🤖
 2. converts them into p5.js code 🌸
 3. displays the p5.js sketch 🖼️

+It is also a sandbox environment for running p5.js (or any javascript code).
+You can make direct edits to the generated code, which re-runs the sketch immediately, similar to Glitch or Replit.

+### Under the hood

-A Next.js app that
+A Next.js full-stack app (React, Next API routes).

-**Front-end**
-- Vite
-- Typescript
-- Multipage (template includes 3 entry points)

-**Back-end**
-- ts-node
-- Typescript
-- Express
-- DX libraries
-  - Nodemon
-  - Livereload
-- Included (easily removed)
-  - Socket.io
-  - Sqlite3

 ### Getting Started